jungmyung-lee/lifestep-internship/project6/README.md

 - Data source: real basketball class session videos
 - Total samples: **107 shooting videos**
-- Labels: continuous shooting-form scores (0–100)
+- Labels: **continuous shooting-form scores (0–100)**
-- Annotation: manually scored by the author based on coaching experience
+- Annotation: manually scored by the author based on basketball coaching experience

-All videos originate from the same instructional environment and camera setup, ensuring consistency across samples.

----

-## Input Data Specification
+All labels were **manually assigned by the author**,
+who has **over four years of basketball coaching experience**.

+### Data Characteristics and Recording Setup

+The dataset was collected in a **controlled instructional environment**,
+rather than an unconstrained real-game setting.

+Key characteristics include:

-- Input format: MP4 video files
+- Input format: **MP4 video files**
-- Visual representation: RGB frames (as used by YOLOv8-Pose)
+- Visual representation: **RGB frames** (as used by YOLOv8-Pose)
-- Camera setup:
-  - single fixed camera
-  - sagittal plane (side view)
-- Subjects:
+- All videos were recorded using a **single fixed camera**
+- The camera view was restricted to a **sagittal (side) view**
+- No multi-view or multi-angle recordings were used
+- Recording conditions (court, lighting, background) were largely consistent

+### Subjects and Sample Definition

-  - youth and amateur players
+- Participants consist of **youth and amateur basketball players**
-  - real instructional class environment
+- Each shooting video corresponds to **one complete shooting motion** performed by a **single individual**
+- No repeated shots from the same individual are included, minimizing subject-specific bias and intra-subject correlation

-In each frame, **only the player performing the shot is used** to construct a consistent pose time series.
+In each frame, **only the player performing the shot is used** to construct a consistent pose-based time series, ensuring temporal and spatial coherence across the sequence.

+As a result, the dataset represents a **low-variance, domain-specific motion setting**.
+The reported model performance should therefore be interpreted
+in the context of these controlled data conditions, rather than as a measure of unconstrained real-world generalization.

 ---